25prabhu10/notes/docs/Concepts/AWS/AWS_CI_CD.md

 ### AWS CodePipeline Artifacts

-- Each pipeline stage can create ”artifacts”
+- Each pipeline stage can create "artifacts"
 - Artifacts are passed stored in Amazon S3 and passed on to the next stage

 ### CodePipeline Troubleshooting